 Bullying occurs in many forms.
 Physical, mental and online or cyber bullying can have devastating effects on the victim.
 Each type of bullying has distinct characteristics, while the effects are similar only varying in the degree of severity.
+Learn about What is Mental Bullying Now!

 What Is Mental Bullying?